-Objectives 1.
+5.2.
+Heastly Single Account and Cash Management Objectives 1.
 A unified structure of all government bank accounts Outputs A ledger system with a single view A Functional revenue and payment platform A manual for use by all relevant stakeholders A guide to the implementation of the Cash Basis of Accounting.
-Review and updating of the Accounting Procedure Manual Change Management & training Accrual accounting in use Progress The implementation of the TSA single view ledger system has commenced The contract has been signed and implementation of the revenue and payment platform started.
+Review and updating of the Accounting Procedure Manual Change Management & training Accrual accounting in use Progress The implementation of the TSA single view ledger system has commenced The contract for the payment gateway is signed and implementation of the revenue and payment platform started.
+The design document for the TSA is completed and shared with CGB.
+In other to engage commercial banks with the view to obtain input if there is any before finalizing the design document.
 A first edition manual is in place it will be revised/updated after all the payment platforms are implemented.
 Status Reform on track Challenges Constrains in the implementation of the EFT has limited the operationalization of the ledger system with a single view.